 How long do blueberries last in the freezer?
 Blueberries can also be placed in the freezer and saved for later.
 But, how long do frozen blueberries last?
 They will last six months to a year in your freezer.

 Frozen blueberries can be used for smoothies, breads, pancakes, or waffles.
 Frozen blueberries do not need to be thawed before using them.
-That being said, rinsing blueberries with cool water may prevent them from releasing too many juices when you bake with them.
+That being said, rinsing the blueberries with cool water may prevent them from releasing too many juices when you bake with them.

 You can purchase frozen blueberries, or you can learn how to freeze your own fresh berries.
 Want to know how to freeze blueberries?
 The following are steps to help you freeze your blueberries.

-- Spread blueberries on a shallow, single-layer tray: First, sort your blueberries and remove the leaves, stems, other debris, or moldy or damaged berries.
+- Spread blueberries onto a shallow, single-layer tray: First, sort your blueberries and remove the leaves, stems, other debris, or moldy or damaged berries.
 Blueberries should be frozen individually first to prevent them from clumping or sticking together.
 If using a metal tray, line it with parchment paper to protect the berries.

 - Place tray in freezer: Once in the freezer, it will take two to three hours until the blueberries are completely frozen.